 Massey is New Zealand’s defining university.
 We are known for our ground-breaking research; our distinctive mix of campus-based, distance and international teaching; our commitment to innovation; and our close links with the local communities

 With a proud 80-year tradition of academic excellence, we are now looking forward to our future as a leading university - full of pioneers whose work is constantly shifting the boundaries of tertiary education.

 Massey is committed to taking responsibility for finding solutions to some of the world's most difficult problems by drawing together our expertise and research, and making it available to decision makers.

 Our people are instrumental in working collaboratively and creatively to help us to achieve our strategic priorities.
 That’s why we look for the best and brightest individuals to join our team.
 We are committed to our staff and we offer them a wealth of opportunities for a rewarding career - not just a job.
-We currently employ over 3,500 people, both full and part-time, at our three main campuses in Albany, Palmerston North and Wellington.
+We currently employ over 3,500 people, both full and part-time, at our three main campuses in Auckland, Palmerston North and Wellington.

 Page authorised by Web Content Manager

 Last updated on Thursday 06 December 2018

 See our FAQs for more information.